Explicit harmonic self-maps of complex projective spaces

 If a $ C^{ \infty } $-map $ \psi : M \to N $ between two complex manifolds $ M, N $ satisfies either

 for every $ p \in M $, then we say that $ \psi $ is \emph{holomorphic} or \emph{antiholomorphic}, respectively.

-Every (anti)holomorphic map between two Kähler manifolds is harmonic, but not every harmonic map is holomorphic or antiholomorphic (see~\cite{eells1983selected}[Corollary~8.15]).
-Furthermore, we have the following rigidity result. \begin{theorem}\cite{urakawa1993equivariant}[Theorem~3.1] Let $ ( M, g_1 ) $, $ ( N, g_2 ) $ be two compact Kähler manifolds and $ { \psi : M \to N } $ a (anti)holomorphic map.
-If a smooth deformation of $ \psi $ is given by harmonic maps, that is, $ \psi_t : M \to N $ with $ \psi_0 = \psi $ and $ - \epsilon < t < \epsilon $ is harmonic for any $ t $, then the maps $ \psi_t $ are all (anti)holomorphic maps of $ M $ into $ N $. \end{theorem}
+Every (anti)holomorphic map between two K\"ahler manifolds is harmonic, but not every harmonic map is (anti)holomorphic (see~\cite{eells1983selected}[Corollary~8.15]).
+Furthermore, we have the following rigidity result, which can be found, for example, in~\cite{eells1983selected}[page~52].